Silky Limoncello Cheesecake with Biscoff Crust, a marvelous treat to serve with fresh berries!

-Using part limoncello and part fresh squeezed lemon juice (instead of lemon juice alone) offers just the right citrus note without overpowering the natural tang of the cheesecake.
+Using part limoncello and part fresh squeezed lemon juice (instead of lemon juice alone) offers just the right citrus note, without overpowering the natural tang of the cheesecake.

-And the texture?
 Heavenly forkfuls of dense creamy fluff accompanied by a crumbled crust made of sweet Biscoff cookies.

 Our Limoncello Cheesecake with Biscoff Crust also offers an endearing layer of sour cream baked over the top blended with a touch of limoncello.